 Latest Updates on Budget 2019: Standard tax deduction for salaried persons raised from Rs.
 40,000 to Rs.
 50,000.
 Read here the key highlights of Interim Budget 2019.

 Standard Deduction – Union Budget 2018

-Interestingly, the provision of Standard Deduction was earlier available but was abolished in the Finance Act 2005.
+Interestingly, the provision of Standard Deduction was earlier available.
+However, it was abolished in the Finance Act 2005.
 They are usually deducted from the gross salary and claimed as an exemption.
 The government has proposed requisite amendments to Section 17(2)(viii) of the Income-tax Act, 1961.
-As a result, the effective additional benefit on account of the standard deduction would be an additional income exemption of Rs 5,800.
+As a result, the effective additional benefit on account of the standard deduction would be an additional income exemption of Rs 5800.

 Standard Deduction – Interim Budget 2019

-The Interim Budget presented on 1 February, 2019 included numerous tax benefits for the salaried and the middle class.
+The Interim Budget presented on 1 February 2019 included numerous tax benefits for the salaried and the middle class.
 Among them, an additional amount of Rs.
-10,000 to the Standard Deduction introduced in 2019 is a noteworthy move.
-With the Standard Deduction being Rs.
-50,000 now, it will help taxpayers immensely to reduce their tax outgo.
+10,000 to the Standard Deduction is a noteworthy move.
+With the Standard Deduction being Rs 50,000 now, it will help taxpayers immensely to reduce their tax outgo

 Let us understand this with a small example:

 From the above, it is evident that the taxable salary has come down on account of the standard deduction.

 ||Until AY 2018-19

 |Gross Salary (in Rs.)